Summer Symposium

 Registration and abstract guidelines: registration will include submission of title, abstract (max of 1200 characters), presenter information, and mentor information.
 Title and abstract must be reviewed and approved by the research mentor prior to submission.
 Poster presentations are a form of publication; content should be reviewed so that unpublished results are not disseminated prematurely.
 Abstracts should not contain any special characters or formatting - any typesetting will be stripped by the submission portal.

 Poster guidelines: The poster should be a maximum of 3 feet tall and 4 feet wide.
 The Rice Digital Media Center hosts in-person and recorded workshops on using PowerPoint to create an academic poster.
+During the symposium, posters may be displayed using push pins or tape.

 Poster printing: There are several printing options on campus.
 The main location for poster printing is the Mudd Lab.
 Please ask your respective programs/research mentors for more information on how to print your poster.
 Students are responsible for bringing their poster to the event.